 - Windows Specific (w)

-- Subscription Releases from DNS-co (S)
+- Subscription Releases (access limited to subscribers) (S)

 Explanation of Version Status